hashicorp/terraform-provider-aws/website/docs/r/quicksight_data_source.html.markdown

 ## Import

-Import A QuickSight data source using the AWS account ID, and data source ID separated by a slash (`/`).
+Import a QuickSight data source using the AWS account ID, and data source ID separated by a slash (`/`).
 For example:

 ```
 $ terraform import aws_quicksight_data_source.example 123456789123/my-data-source-id